matheusfelipeog/beautiful-docs/README.md

 ### And Now For The Docs (in no particular order)

+* [verb](https://github.com/verbose/verb) - Powerful and easy to use documentation generator for node.js.
 * [Redis Commands](http://redis.io/commands) - Most of the Redis docs are exceptional, but this section really epitomizes the combination of good design and usability.
 And all the individual command pages give you the ability to test things out without leaving the page.
 Pretty close to perfect.
 * [BrightBox Developer Docs](http://docs.brightbox.com) - Clean design, easy to navigate, very in-depth.
 * [GitHub Developer Docs](http://developer.github.com/v3/) - I don't always get excited about accordion-based navigation, but when I do...